With more and more people recycling but with still more to be done, we have created a comprehensive list of the most impressive facts.

 - The average person throws away 74kg of food waste each year.
 This is the equivalent of 1077 banana skins.

-- UK households throw away roughly £350 of potentially edible food each year.
+- UK households throw away an estimated £470 of food which is edible every year.

 - 1 litre of oil can pollute up to 1 million litres of water drinking water.